HIV infection and AIDS

 Key facts

-• You are at a higher risk of getting HIV if you have unprotected sex, share needles, already have another STI and get a piercing or tattoo with unsterile equipment.
+- You are at a higher risk of getting HIV if you have unprotected sex, share needles, already have another STI or get a piercing or tattoo with unsterile equipment.

-• Antiretroviral therapy is very effective treatment for HIV; if you take your treatment properly, you can live a long and healthy life with HIV.
+- Antiretroviral therapy is a very effective treatment for HIV and can help you live a long and healthy life.

 What are HIV and AIDS?

-Untreated HIV usually leads to acquired immunodeficiency syndrome (AIDS) within 10 years.
+Untreated HIV can progress to acquired immunodeficiency syndrome (AIDS), often within 10 years.

 What are the symptoms of HIV infection?

-Some people who catch HIV first develop an symptoms of 'seroconversion illness', such as:
+Some people who catch HIV first develop symptoms of seroconversion illness (early HIV infection), such as:

 Females often report gynaecological issues as their first HIV symptoms, including: